-The Tohoku University Graduate School of Life Sciences aims to foster leading researchers and engineers who can explore new areas of life sciences using advanced knowledge and technologies.
-At the same time, we also focus on educating people who can leverage knowledge and technology based on the foundations of life science, and who have a strong background in bioethics and environmental ethics.
-Therefore, we are looking for students who have a strong motivation to study life sciences and the necessary academic background to complete the program.
+The Tohoku University Graduate School of Life Sciences aims to foster leading researchers and engineers who can explore new areas of the life sciences using advanced knowledge and technologies.
+At the same time, we also focus on educating people who can leverage knowledge and technology based on the foundations of the life sciences and have a strong background in bioethics and environmental ethics.
+Therefore, we are looking for students who have a strong motivation to study the life sciences and the necessary academic background to complete the program.

-In addition to the general selection examinations, we provide special selection examinations for working students, returnee students, and international students.
-Students are selected based on their motivation to carry out research according to the educational goals of the Graduate School, and their specialized knowledge and skills.
+In addition to the general selection examinations, we provide special selection examinations for working students, Japanese citizens returning from overseas (those who have lived in another country for a long time and received their education outside of Japan), and international students.
+Applicants are selected based on their motivation to carry out research according to our educational goals and their specialized knowledge and qualifications.